 Take Your Time

 It’s normal to get caught up in the rush of things and aim to transition functions to a BPO partner as fast as possible.
 Transition periods are tough, and no matter how efficient, they do take a toll on the bottom line.
 It’s important to slow down and take your time when handing functions over to an outsourcing partner.
 Transitioning to a new system is no easy task.
 It requires planning and patience.
-Rushing through this process often means that systems may not be completely up and running, and staff not adequately trained.
+Rushing through this process often means that systems may not be completely up and running, and staff is not adequately trained.
 This leads to a rocky start, which could mean extending the transition period and more downtime.

-To minimize this risk, transition your organization in stages.
+To minimize this risk, transition your organization into stages.
 This helps to mitigate the impact of a radical shift.
 It also has the added benefit of smoothing the process out for everyone involved.
 A slow, steady transition minimizes the pain of change and provides a smoother integration for all parties.